ww-tech/primrose/README_GETTING_STARTED.md

         "filename": "hello_world_model.dill"
       }
 ```
 A separate configuration file, `config/hello_world_classifier_predict.json` is designed to make predictions using the cached model.
-(Ideally, we would use a different dataset but we are using the same tennis dataset here for simplicity. )
+Ideally, we would use a different dataset to make predictions on, but we are using the same tennis dataset here for simplicity.

 In this configuration, we read the data and the two cached objects: